 It can be difficult to save up enough for a decent mortgage deposit but there are ways to build a deposit for your first home without taking on more debt.

-If you're keen to get as large a mortgage deposit as possible in order to buy your first house or flat, you might be thinking can I borrow money for a house deposit?
+If you're keen to get as large a mortgage deposit as possible in order to buy your first house or flat, you might be wondering whether you can get a personal loan for a house deposit?

 The answer is that borrowing money, getting a loan or using a credit card towards a mortgage deposit is quite a risky option.
 We explain why a loan for a house deposit is not the best option and suggest alternative ways to help you save up for a mortgage deposit.

-If you're a first time buyer and keen to get on the property ladder, then you will need a sizeable chunk of cash for your mortgage deposit.
+If you're a first time buyer and keen to get on the property ladder, then you will need a sizable chunk of cash for your mortgage deposit.

 So, for example, if the house you wanted to buy was valued at £250,000, then most likely, you will need somewhere between £25,000 and £50,000 to put down as a deposit.
 This is a lot for a first time buyer to save up.